meilisearch/documentation/learn/cookbooks/search_bar_for_docs.md

 `lvlX` selectors should use the standard title tags like `h1`, `h2`, `h3`, etc. You can also use static classes.
 Set a unique `id` or `name` attribute to these elements.

-Every searchable `lvl` elements outside this main documentation container (for instance, in a sidebar) must be `global` selectors.
+All searchable `lvl` elements outside this main documentation container (for instance, in a sidebar) must be `global` selectors.
 They will be globally picked up and injected to every document built from your page.

 If you use VuePress for your documentation, you can check out the [configuration file](https://github.com/meilisearch/documentation/blob/main/.vuepress/docs-scraper/docs-scraper.config.json) we use in production.
-In our case, the main container is `theme-default-content` and the selector the titles and sub-titles are `h1`, `h2`...
+In our case, the main container is `theme-default-content` and the selector the titles and subtitles are `h1`, `h2`...

 ::: tip

-More [optional fields are available](https://github.com/meilisearch/docs-scraper#all-the-config-file-settings) to fit your need.
+More [optional fields are available](https://github.com/meilisearch/docs-scraper#all-the-config-file-settings) to fit your needs.

 :::